Cognitive Behaviour Therapy (CBT) can be helpful in dealing with stress and life events.

-There is extensive research evidence that CBT can help with a range of problems.
+In addition, there has been extensive research providing evidence that CBT can help with a range of difficulties and presentations.

 NICE (National Institute of Health and Clinical Excellence) has examined research and recommends cognitive behaviour therapy as treatment for the following: